 Research and Analysis.
-USIP is supporting PNG's National Research Institute (NRI) to identify strategies that can reduce the country's high rates of interpersonal and community violence.
-USIP is also supporting research on drivers of conflict and stability in Hela and Morobe - two provinces the United States is prioritizing under the SPCPS
+USIP is supporting PNG's National Research Institute (NRI) to identify strategies that can educe the country's high rates of violence.
+USIP is also supporting research on drivers of conflict and stability in Hela and Morobe - two provinces the United States is prioritizing under the SPCPS.

 Forging a Closer Relationship between the United States and Papua New Guinea.
-In September 2023, USIP convened the first U.S.-Papua New Guinea Strategic Dialogue to build relationships between U.S. and PNG officials and experts and to develop ideas for closer ties between the two countries.
-USIP also regularly hosts a series of roundtables on peacebuilding approaches in PNG through a variety of lenses, including gender and implementation of the SPCPS.
-In 2024, USIP launched a dialogue series in Port Moresby called Raunpaia Tok ("round the fire talk") in partnership with NRI to encourage dialogue between diverse audiences on peacebuilding topics and to support connectivity between U.S. and PNG thought leaders.
+In September 2023, USIP convened the first U.S.-Papua New Guinea Strategic Dialogue to build relationships between U.S. and Papua New Guinea (PNG) officials and experts and to develop ideas for closer ties between the two countries.
+USIP also regularly hosts roundtables on peacebuilding approaches in PNG through a variety of lenses, including implementation of the U.S. Strategy to Prevent Conflict and Promote Stability.
+In 2024, USIP launched a partnership with PNG's National Research Institute to encourage dialogue between diverse audiences on peacebuilding topics and to build closer ties between U.S. and PNG thought leaders.